Our Team

 Physiotherapist

-Zoe completed her Bachelor of Physiotherapy (Honours) at the University of South Australia and has a strong interest in musculoskeletal physiotherapy, sports injuries, and rehabilitation.
+Zoe completed her Bachelor of Physiotherapy (Honours) at the University of South Australia.

-Growing up in a close-knit Greek family, Zoe values connection, empathy, and understanding people as individuals.
-She believes effective physiotherapy begins with listening and understanding a person’s lifestyle so management strategies can support meaningful, lasting outcomes.
+Growing up in a close-knit Greek family, Zoe values connection, empathy, and understanding each person's unique circumstances, and believes effective physiotherapy begins with listening and working collaboratively with patients to achieve meaningful and lasting outcomes.

-Outside the clinic, Zoe enjoys staying active through gym training and hiking, and spending quality time with family and friends.
+Outside the clinic, Zoe enjoys strength training, hiking, cooking, and spending time with family and friends.

 Sophie Modra